Product Description

 Craftsmanship and Materials

 At the heart of this set is the stunning matcha bowl, or "chawan," which boasts a unique Oribe glaze and intricate rust painting.
 Its earthy tones and hand-painted designs reflect the rich tradition of Mino ware pottery, known for its rustic beauty and craftsmanship.
-Measuring 5.0 inches (12.6 cm) in diameter and 3.2 inches (8.2 cm) tall, this bowl feels comfortable in your hands, inviting you to savor each sip.
+Measuring 5.0 inches (12.6 cm) in diameter and 3.2 inches (8.2 cm) tall, this bowl is comfortable in your hands and invites you to savor each sip.

-Complementing the bowl is a lacquered natsume (tea caddy) that showcases a glossy black finish adorned with gold and red floral patterns.
+Complementing the bowl is a lacquered natsume (tea caddy) featuring a glossy black finish accented with gold and red floral patterns.
 This elegant piece not only preserves your matcha but also adds a refined touch to your tea ritual.
-The bamboo chashaku (tea scoop) and chasen (whisk) are essential tools for the precise preparation of your matcha, ensuring you achieve the perfect frothy consistency every time.
+The bamboo chashaku (tea scoop) and chasen (whisk) are essential tools for precisely preparing your matcha, ensuring you achieve the perfect frothy consistency every time.

 Enhancing Daily Life